SliM-LLM: Salience-Driven Mixed-Precision Quantization for Large Language Models: SliM-LLM

-To allocate optimal bit-widths to each group, we introduce a \textit{Salience-Determined Bit Allocation} (SBA) technique for mixed-precision LLMs, as depicted in Fig.~\ref{fig:1}.
-This technique, predicated on the differences in group salience, determines the optimal bit-width allocation for different groups by minimizing the distance of information entropy with the original weight output.
+To allocate optimal bit-widths to each group, we introduce a \textit{Salience-Determined Bit Allocation} (SBA) technique for mixed-precision LLMs, as depicted in Fig.~\ref{fig:2}.
+This technique, predicated on the differences in group salience, determines the optimal bit-widths allocation for different groups by minimizing the distance of information entropy with the original weight output.
 Specifically, we first utilize the average salience as the importance indicator for each weight group and rank them accordingly.
-The proposed SBA optimizes the following formula to determine the optimal number of salient-unsalient quantization groups of LLMs:
+Then, the proposed SBA optimizes the bit allocation following: